KelseyCreekSoftware/KelseyCreekSoftware/Blue-File-1-1-Project-Notes.md

 ### REDHAWK

 REDHAWK is a software-defined radio (SDR) framework designed to support the development, deployment, and management of real-time software radio applications.

-It includes libaries such as blueFileLib.
+It includes libraries such as blueFileLib.

 https://github.com/RedhawkSDR/blueFileLib/blob/develop-2.0/cpp/src/HeaderControlBlock.cc

-It is possible to intergrate REDHAWK with GNURadio.
+It is possible to integrate REDHAWK with GNURadio.
 A GNURadio Convention 2017 (GRCon 2017) talk provided information on this integration.

 https://github.com/geontech/gnuradio-redhawk